Fraction worksheet settings

 Equivalent fraction

-A different written fraction with the same value, such as 1/2 and 2/4.
+A different fraction name for the same value, such as 1/2 and 2/4.

 Common denominator